mkonicek/coding-time/content/blog/figma/index.md

 ![Survey - tools used over the years](./design-tools-years.png)

-Figma’s business model is SaaS which is my favorite business model.
+Figma’s business model is SaaS which is my favourite business model.
 People decide to pay for Figma and FigJam because the tools bring them value.
 Very straightforward and fair.

 ## 6. Experience after joining